mblum/nn/README.md

 License
 -------

 nn is free software, licensed under the BSD license.
-A copy of the license is distributed with the software.
-See
+A copy of this license is distributed with the software.

 Usage of the library
 --------------------